 If you take bupropion (Wellbutrin), you might wonder what happens if you drink while taking the drug.
 Like many antidepressants, Wellbutrin has a drug interaction with alcohol.
-However, Wellbutrin’s potential effects, when mixed with alcohol, could be more serious than many other antidepressants.
+However, Wellbutrin’s potential effects, when mixed with alcohol, may be more serious than many other antidepressants.
 For this reason, it is very important to be aware of the risks of mixing Wellbutrin and alcohol if you take the medication.

 Can You Drink While Taking Wellbutrin?